chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 {% endfigure %}

-Analyzing word frequency by different dimensions---place, sender, year and month---reveals further patterns in the corpus.
+Analyzing word frequency by different dimensions---place, sender, year and month---shows further patterns in the corpus.
 For example, pirate and pirates emerge as a major concern to the company, with a concentration to the west.
 But "pirate" and "pirates" only surface in some locations and from some letter-writers, while the term "slaves"